Section 125 Cafeteria Plan Benefits for Employees: What It Means for Your Paycheck

 Look for these signs:

-1. Your W-2 Box 14 shows "S125," "CAF," "CAFE," or "SEC 125" — this confirms your premiums are running pre-tax.
+1. Your W-2 Box 14 shows "S125," "CAF," "CAFE," or "SEC 125", which confirms your premiums are running pre-tax.

 2. Your pay stub shows a pre-tax deduction line separate from post-tax deductions.
 Pre-tax deductions reduce the gross wages shown before federal/state withholding is calculated.